Do you find yourself constantly stretching, unable to figure out how to get rid of your hamstring tightness?

 Does this sound familiar?
 If you’ve been struggling with hamstring tightness for longer than you can remember, our experts can help.
 Click below to find out about how one of our experts can help you fix this issue for good.

-So if some of your muscles aren’t doing their job to provide your body with stability, other muscles can come in and do it for them.
-The hamstrings start providing stability (do someone else’s job), while also trying to move the hip and knee (do their actual job).
-They may not be equipped with enough endurance to do both of these things well, and start to feel stiff or tight.
-Your brain can perceive muscles as being ‘tight’ even if they are not actually short or lacking flexibility.
+If some of your muscles aren’t doing their job to provide your body with stability, other muscles come in and do it for them.
+So the hamstrings start providing stability (do someone else’s job), while also trying to move the hip and knee (do their actual job).
+They are not equipped to do both of these things well, and start to feel stiff or tight.
+Consequently, our brain perceives muscles as being ‘tight’, when they are actually overworked and doing other muscles’ job.

 How to address hamstring tightness